Our #1 Recommended Mattress

 Have you seen the insulation in your home's attic and wondered, what is that material?
 The answer is that the layers of fiberglass protect your home from thermal energy and fire.
 However, there is more to what fiberglass is.
 It is a material that consists of glass fibers, which makes it very strong and lightweight.

 The most common use of this material is its transformation into thin woven sheets, which makes a perfect alternative to wood, metal, or concrete.
-Moreover, its utilization is cheap and highly durable.
+Also, its use is cheap and highly durable.

 Since fiberglass is highly effective against fire, many mattress manufacturers use tiny fiberglass beads as fire retardants.